wyatt-feng/sustech-ug-thesis-typst/README.md

 - Run `typst compile thesis.typ --font-path resources/fonts` to compile the thesis
 - Alternatively, you can run `typst watch thesis.typ --font-path resources/fonts` to preview the result as you type

+Do **NOT** use it in the official Typst web app because it will take forever to load every time you open the document.

 ## TODO

 - ~Tables and images, including captions~
 - ~Footnotes~
 - ~Bibliography~
 - ~English version~
+- Upload to the official template repo

 ## Acknowledgement